MegabytePhreak/scope-footswitch/README.md

 Tools:

-Others may work, this is what is currently tested
+Other versions may work, this is just what is currently tested

 HW:
 * KiCad 5.0.0